luigisaetta/hf-audio-datasets/README.md

 * creating **Audio datasets** from files
 * work with Audio datasets
 * check audio
-* evaluate performance of ASR models
+* evaluate performance of Automatic Speech Recognition (ASR) models
 * ...

 You will find here, for example, the code to create an HF **Audio dataset** from a set of wav files (+ transcriptions)